jfields4733/Jordan/-5MuxOfMux/README.md

 This mux is implemented both with gates, tristate and RTL.

+*How is the RTL example related to a tri-state buffer?*

 *What are the differences between the three at after RTL Analysis?*

 *What are the differences between the three when implemented in the FPGA?*